RanXom/hecto/README.md

 - Displaying a clean editor interface with tildes (`~`) on empty lines.
 - A welcome message at startup.
-- Opening and displaying the content of `.txt` files.
+- Opening, displaying & editing the contents of `.txt` files.
-- Character insertion and deletion (line changes via `Enter` and `Tab` are not supported yet).
+- File Status
+- Save & save as functionality.

 Planned features include:

-- Support for line changes (Enter and Tab).
-- File saving.
+- Search functionality.
 - Syntax highlighting.
 - Advanced navigation (jumping to specific lines, etc.).
-- Search functionality.

 ## Getting Started